mattmotto/COVID19DataChallenge/README.md

 ## Empirical Visualization
 Using [NYC Department of Health and Mental Hygiene (DOHMH) Incident Command System for COVID-19 Response Data](https://github.com/nychealth/coronavirus-data), we compiled the source data to determine the rate of spread in each of NYC's zipcodes.

-Outerboroughs tends to have faster rates of spread than than Manhattan implying there may be underlying contribute to disproportional rates in these communities.
+Outerboroughs tends to have faster rates of spread than Manhattan implying there may be underlying population features that contribute to disproportional spread rates in these communities.

 ## Simulated Data
 Using a basic SIR model, we generated a stochoastic model of the infection's spread.
 We utilized this model to discern what the R-naught *(the number of new infections estimated to stem from a single case)* would be in a stochastic scenario.